 Note: There is some content overlap between the Managing CSIRTs course and the Fundamentals of Incident Handling course.
 We recommend that attendees register for one course or the other, but not both.
 The Managing CSIRTs course focuses on incident handling issues from an operational management perspective and discusses best practices in sustaining an effective operation.
 The Fundamentals of Incident Handling course covers more technical topics such as email and malware attacks.
 The Fundamentals of Incident Handling course is designed to introduce new incident handlers to the basic skills and processes they will need to perform incident handling work.

-There are no prerequisites for this course; however, prospective attendees may wish to consider attending the Creating a CSIRT one-day class (usually scheduled the day before the Managing CSIRTs course).
+This course has no prerequisites; however, prospective attendees may wish to consider attending the Creating a CSIRT one-day class (usually scheduled the day before the Managing CSIRTs course).

 This three-day course meets at the following times: